despo/estimate/README.md

 # Estimate

-Do you have a manager that's been nugging you about an end date or a project estimate?
+Do you have a manager that's been nagging you about an end date or a project estimate?
 **Estimate** can solve your problem.

 ## Usage